inhibitor1217/serverless-boilerplate/README.md

 - This script does several jobs.

-  - It fills up several environment variables on `.env.local`.
+  - It fills up several environment variables on `.env.local` and `.env.test`.
   - It creates role and database on local PostgreSQL server, with name `$APP_NAME-$USER_SUFFIX`.
   - It sets several environment variables, including `PGDATABASE`, `PGUSER`, etc. So, you may connect to your local database server just using: